 Investing in stocks for the first time can seem daunting, but you don’t have to go it alone.
 There are several options that can make investing simple and affordable as well as endless resources exist to help you get the hang of it.

 As with anything from which you seek long-term benefits, planning is essential.
 You can also speak to a professional financial advisor or planner to ensure you’re on the right track.
+For example, larger advisors can have really interesting and diverse strategies – you can read about some of these and their stock holdings on 13F Smart Money.
 Just remember, it is important to get a complete picture of your own goals and finances before deciding on how to invest your hard-earned cash.

 Here are a few hand-picked articles for you to read next: